 Wayman Chin, Dean; Collaborative Piano; Piano

-Pianist Wayman Chin has performed widely throughout the United States and Asia.
-In the United States, his concerts have included performances at Princeton University, the Curtis Institute of Music, Jordan Hall in Boston, at the Honolulu Academy of Arts and on the Old First Concert Series in San Francisco.
+Pianist Wayman Chin, Dean of the Conservatory at Longy, has performed widely throughout the United States, Asia and the United Kingdom.
+In the United States, his concerts include performances at Princeton University, the Curtis Institute of Music, Jordan Hall in Boston, and the Honolulu Academy of Arts and the Old First Concert Series in San Francisco.
 In the Far East, Mr. Chin has appeared at Tsuen Wan Town Hall in Hong Kong, and in the Philippines, on the Sala Foundation concert series, and at the residence of the US Ambassador in Manila.
-His playing has been described as, “transcendental….long lines spun like glorious gold thread,” “ferociously concentrated….intense, focused, and musically astute,” (Boston Herald) and “vividly characterized and atmospheric.”
-(Stamford Mercury, UK)

-An advocate of new music, Mr. Chin has premiered a number of works by noted composers, including those of Paul Brust, Marti Epstein and Meyer Kupferman; he has also introduced several works of Aaron Jay Kernis to Boston audiences.
-Of Chin’s performance of Kernis’ song cycle Valentines, with soprano Karyl Ryczek, David Cleary of 21st Century Music wrote, “Wayman Chin traversed the formidable challenges of the piano part with conspicuous success.
+An advocate of new music, Wayman Chin has premiered a number of works by noted composers, including those of Scott Wheeler, Marti Epstein, Jeremy Van Buskirk, John McDonald, and Paul Brust; he has also introduced several works of Aaron Jay Kernis to Boston audiences.
+Of Chin’s performance of Kernis’ Valentines, with soprano Karyl Ryczek, David Cleary of 21st Century Music wrote, “Wayman Chin traversed the formidable challenges of the piano part with conspicuous success.
 His highly demonstrative performing style excellently suited the work’s forthright nature.”